Liam-Zhou/chuwa1206/ShortQuestions/hw3.md

 1. It means that if the object of type A can do something, the object of type B could also be able to perform the same thing.

-## Q15 Watch the design pattern video, and type the code, submit it to MavenProject folde
+## Q15 Watch the design pattern video, and type the code, submit it to MavenProject folder